ninjah187/DotNetNinja/readme.md

 }
 ```

 In order to access basic user management functionality you can use `IUserService`.
-Sample user log in/log out controller with the injected service:
+Sample of log in/log out controller with the injected service:

 ```csharp
 using DotNetNinja.UserAccess;